Dpalazzari/nerd_bay_node/README.md

 2) Make a personal project the author is proud of.

 3) Learn how to effectively test in a tech stack that is mostly a mystery.

+* This project has been put on the back burner for now *